Part 2 - User Authentication

 Auth Workflow 401 Response

-Add an Endpoint Reply node to the false output of the authenticate node, and configure it with the following:
+Add an Endpoint Reply node to the false output of the authenticate node and configure it to the following:

 1. Set the Response Code Template to 401.